ryucoder/source-code-maker/README.md

 # Example No.2 :

+Passing metadata=True in the constructor will show some metadata information of the class. <br>
+Metadata includes the method resolution order (MRO) of the class. <br>
+Metadata also includes which attributes and methods belongs to which class in the mro. <br>
+If some attributes are overwritten in a parent class that is also shown in the source code. <br>
+If call to super() was given inside a method, its source code is also shown. <br>

 ***** main.py *****

 from SourceCodeMaker import SourceCodeMaker <br>
 from django.views.generic import CreateView <br>

-This will show some metadata information of the class. <br>
-Metadata includes the method resolution order (MRO) of the class. <br>
-Metadata also includes which attributes and methods belongs to which class in the mro. <br>

 source = SoureCodeMaker(CreateView, metadata=True).final_source_code <br>

 # Example No.3 :
+If the main.py file was inside the desktop folder <br>
+a new file would be created in that same folder with the name of the class, in this case CreateView.py <br>

 ***** main.py *****

 from SourceCodeMaker import SourceCodeMaker <br>
 from django.views.generic import CreateView <br>

-if the main.py file was inside the desktop folder <br>
-a new file would be created in that folder with the name of the class <br> in this case CreateView.py <br>

 source = SoureCodeMaker(CreateView).dump_source_to_current_folder() <br>

 # Example No.4 :
+If the main.py file was inside the desktop folder and absolute path is given, a new file would be created in the folder that you specify as the abs_path

 ***** main.py *****

 from SourceCodeMaker import SourceCodeMaker <br>
 from django.views.generic import CreateView <br>

-if the main.py file was inside the desktop folder a new file would be created in the folder that you specify as the abs_path

 abs_path = "Type the full absolute path of a folder" <br>
 source = SoureCodeMaker(CreateView).dump_source_to_specific_folder(abs_path) <br>